acend/helm-basics-training/content/en/docs/02.0/_index.md

 {{< onlyWhen mobi >}}
 Because you cannot pull the `nginx` container image on your cluster, you have to use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/nginx` container image.
-Change your `values.yaml` to match the following:
+Change your now `values.yaml` to match the following:

 ```yaml
 [...]